4.5. Tools to help with debugging and checking code quality#

 This is optimized for basf2, taking into account page sharing for parallel processing mode and obtaining the process role from the output of basf2 if the log level of the framework is set to INFO.

-This program has three modes: in “record” mode memory consumption is recorded for all children of the specified progam while it is executed.
+This program has three modes: in “record” mode memory consumption is recorded for all children of the specified program while it is executed.
 After execution is complete, the execution time (wall time) and maximum and average amount of memory used will be printed to stderr.
 Optionally, a memory consumption profile can be written to disk using the --profile argument.
 In “plot” mode, a previously recorded memory profile will be plotted as pdf file using the matplotlib plotting library and in mode “both” the memory profile will be recorded and plotted in one go.

 Profiles can be generated for different types of memory consumption: virtual size which is (according to “man top”) the “total amount of virtual memory used by the task.
 It includes all code, data and shared libraries plus pages that have been swapped out and pages that have been mapped but not used.”
-Resident memory memory is the “non-swapped physical memory a task has used.” but does not take into account sharing between differnet processes.
+Resident memory memory is the “non-swapped physical memory a task has used.” but does not take into account sharing between different processes.
 Proportional memory is like Resident memory but takes sharing of pages between processes into account.
 Swap is the amount of memory swapped out.

 usage: b2code-memoryusage [optional arguments] [--] program [program arguments]